Exact simulation of the GHZ distribution

-\textbf{Reducing the number of rounds:} Algorithm~\ref{algo-final} is efficient in terms of the number of bits of randomness as well as the number of bits of communication, but it requires an expected $O(n)$ rounds, in which the leader and all other parties take turn at sending messages.
+Algorithm~\ref{algo-final} is efficient in terms of the number of bits of randomness as well as the number of bits of communication, but it requires an expected $O(n)$ rounds, in which the leader and all other parties take turn at sending messages.
 This could be prohibitive if they are far apart and their purpose is to try to convince examiners that they are actually using true entanglement and quantum processes to produce their joint outputs, because it would prevent them from responding quickly enough to be credible.
 The solution should be rather obvious at this point, and we leave the details to the reader.
-If~we change step~\ref{line:increase} from \mbox{``$k \leftarrow k+1$''} to \mbox{``$k \leftarrow 2k$''}, the expected number of rounds is decreased from $O(n)$ to~$O(\log n)$.
-If~in addition we start with ``$k \leftarrow n$'' instead of ``$k \leftarrow 1$'', the expected number of rounds becomes a constant.
-We~should refrain from using the parallel model, however, which requires logarithmically more messages than the sequential model to be transmitted between pairs of parties.
+If~we change line~\ref{line:increase} from \mbox{``$k \leftarrow k+1$''} to \mbox{``$k \leftarrow 2k$''}, the expected number of rounds is decreased from $O(n)$ to~$O(\log n)$.
+If~in addition we start with \mbox{``$k \leftarrow n$''} instead of \mbox{``$k \leftarrow 1$''} at line~\ref{line:initk}, the expected number of rounds becomes a constant.
+(Alternatively, we could start with \mbox{``$k \leftarrow n$''} at line~\ref{line:initk} and step with \mbox{``$k \leftarrow k+n$''} at line~\ref{line:increase}.)